 Figure 3 Histopathological features of ruptured cysts and hypothetical mechanism of cyst growth.
 (A) Ruptured visceral pleura thickened with fibrosis and inflammation.
 Mesothelial invagination (arrowheads) is observed.
 Inset shows the invaginated cells immunostained for calretinin.
 (B) Elongated cysts form a complicated structure.
 (C) Interlobular septum (arrows) associated with a cyst shows oedematous features.
 (D) The cyst lining epithelial cells are strongly immunostained for p-mammalian target of rapamycin (mTOR) (left) and p-S6 (right).
 (E) A hypothetical signalling pathway involved in pulmonary cyst growth.
 Folliculin insufficiency in cyst composing cells leads to mTOR activation and accelerates downstream molecules such as p-S6 and vascular endothelial growth factor (VEGF).
-FNIP, FLCN-interacting protein; HIF-1α, hypoxia-inducible factor 1α; mTORC1 and 2, mTOR complex 1 and 2.
+FNIP, FLCN-interacting protein; HIF-1 α , hypoxia-inducible factor 1 α ; mTORC1 and 2, mTOR complex 1 and 2.

-Somatic second hit mutations of Flcn have been found in RCC of patients with BHD.31 The BHD^{f/d}/KSP-Cre mouse has kidney epithelium-specific depletion of Flcn, develops polycystic tubules within 2 weeks after birth and dies at 3 weeks from renal failure.32 These results indicate that FLCN works as a tumour suppressor and also as a possible regulator of cystic remodelling.
+found in RCC of patients with BHD.31 The BHD^{f/d}/KSP-Cre mouse has kidney epithelium-specific depletion of Flcn, develops polycystic tubules within 2 weeks after birth and dies at 3 weeks from renal failure.32 These results indicate that FLCN works as a tumour suppressor and also as a possible regulator of cystic remodelling.

-In heterozygous Flcn knockout mice ($Flcn^{+/-}$ mice), adenocarcinoma and adenoma of the lung are detected sporadically.24

-A few human cases of low-grade atypical adenomatous hyperplasia and lung carcinomas have been reported, $^{7\ 18}$ and we also had a patient who developed bronchioloalveolar carcinoma with multiple pulmonary cysts (figure 4).
-There is a recent report of a 50-year-old man with BHD who was found to have a 12 mm histiocytoma in the lung plus multiple cysts and pneumothorax.
-33 It is unknown whether the lung carcinoma and other types of lung tumours in patients with BHD are associated with FLCN haploinsufficiency.
-Long-term
+In heterozygous Flcn knockout mice (Flcn^{+/-} mice), adenocarcinoma and adenoma of the lung are detected sporadically.24 A few human cases of low-grade atypical adenomatous hyperplasia and lung carcinomas have been reported,7 18 and we also had a patient who developed bronchioloalveolar carcinoma with multiple pulmonary cysts (figure 4).
+There is a recent report of a 50-year-old man with BHD who was found to have a 12 mm histiocytoma in the lung plus multiple cysts and pneumothorax.33 It is unknown whether the lung carcinoma and other types of lung tumours in patients with BHD are associated with FLCN haploinsufficiency.
+Long-term prospective studies are needed to elucidate whether neoplastic changes in the lung can occur.